etikedi/etikedi/README.md

 # Etikedi

-Open-source active-learning backed multipurpose labeling tool.
+Open-source active-learning backend multipurpose labeling tool.
 Inspired by [prodigy](https://prodi.gy/demo) and [Labelbox](https://labelbox.com/).

 ## Installation

-`Note` after cloning this repo you first need to initialize the git submodules, which you can in laymen terms think of as including the active learning code from a different git repository.
+After cloning this repo you first need to initialize the git submodules, which you can in laymen terms think of as including the active learning code from a different git repository.

 ```bash
 # Git